Counterfactual Simulatability of LLM Explanations for Generation Tasks: Methods

-A key distinction between the tasks is that while each atomic unit of a summarization explanation is linked to an expected item in the input (for simulatability) and its reference in the output (for precision), medical suggestion explanations do not follow this one-to-one mapping of units between input and output.
-For instance, using the example provided in figure \ref{fig:annotation_examples}, while ''\textit{Persistent nasal discharge}'' is identified as important, it is unclear which suggested action the model has generated in response to this symptom.
-To address this, for the medical domain, we further instruct the LLM when parsing the explanation to classify units into two categories, patient information and suggestions.
-These categories are then used to evaluate simulatability and precision respectively during annotation (see figure \ref{fig:annotation_examples}).
+The atomic units of an explanation should highlight aspects that are considered important to the model, and thus, a user would expect in the output accordingly.
+These effectively describe a user's mental model and should ideally be separate, non-overlapping points.
+One key distinction between the tasks is that while each atomic unit of a summarization explanation is linked to an expected item in the input (for simulatability) and its reference in the output (for precision), medical suggestion explanations do not follow this one-to-one mapping of units between input and output.
+For example in Figure \ref{fig:annotation_examples}, while ''\textit{Persistent nasal discharge}'' is identified as important, it is unclear which suggested action the model has generated in response to this symptom.
+To address this, for the medical domain, we further instruct the LLM when decomposing the explanation to classify units into two categories, patient information and suggestions.
+Atomic units from these categories are then used to evaluate simulatability and precision respectively during annotation (Figure \ref{fig:annotation_examples}).